 Landlord Resource Center

-• Cover terms such as rent amount, due date, security deposit, lease duration, maintenance responsibilities, and house rules.
+• Include rent amount, due date, security deposit, lease duration, maintenance responsibilities, and house rules.

-• Ensure both parties read and understand the lease before signing.
+• Ensure both parties read and fully understand the lease before signing.

 • Check local laws and regulations regarding rental properties.

-• Consider having a lawyer review the lease agreement.
+• Consider having an attorney review the agreement.

 • Perform a pre-move-in walkthrough with the tenant.